IBM/ibm-satellite-storage/config-templates/netapp/netapp-ontap-nas/20.07/README.md

 # # NetApp Trident - ONTAP NAS Driver

-The ontap-nas driver provides the capability to dynamically provision and mange the lifecycle of the file volumes on Ontap.
+You can use the `netapp-ontap-nas` Satellite storage template to deploy NetApp storage drives which you can use dynamically provision and mange file volumes in your ONTAP NAS.

 ## Prerequisites